groupdocs/reference.groupdocs.com/content/sites/groupdocs/search/english/java/com.groupdocs.search/searchquery/_index.md

 ```

-Sets the search options of this seach query.
+Gets or sets the search options of this seach query.

 **Parameters:**
 | Parameter | Type | Description |